Hezi Eshel: Military career

 In 1965 he graduated from the multi-force academy of Command and administration ("Poom"), after which he was the head of training programs in the Training Department of the IDF headquarters.

 At the break of the Six-Day War he was commander of the Golani training base.
 In the war he commanded a team which took part in the battles in the northern west bank, and Tel Faher in the Golan Heights.
 After the war he was chief training officer of the Northern Command.
 In 1970 he became the military chief of the frontier town Kiryat Shmona.
 The town was bombarded at the time with Katyusha rockets from the Lebanon area.
 In this semi-military duty, Eshel established good working relations with the locals and with officials of the municipality.
-At the beginning of 1973 he moved to the Planning Directorate, to head the national security section, which was responsible for preparing the country's economical system for emergencies, and for the interface with the civilian Emergency Supply Department.
-Upon the break of the Yom Kippur War he headed back north to Kiryat Shmona, which was again attached by rockets, and helped organize the civilian defence forces.
+At the beginning of 1973 he moved to the Planning Directorate, to head the national security section, which was responsible for preparing the country's economic system for emergencies, and for the interface with the civilian Emergency Supply Department.
+Upon the break of the Yom Kippur War he headed back north to Kiryat Shmona, which was again attacked by rockets, and helped organize the civilian defence forces.

 In 1975 he became chief of the Lakhish District as part of the Home Front.
 Later on he served as chief of Jenin Governorate in the occupied West Bank.
 He retired from the military in 1980.